its-cutie-valerie/its-cutie-valerie/README.md

 🎓 That one gal with the craziest ideas which actually work in the end
 🐜 Smacking bugs like nobody else
 📚 Big bookworm, painting women until I get one
-✨ Turning coffee into code
+🥤 Turning energy drinks into code

 ## 🛠️ Tech Stack